-As the winner of the Queen Elisabeth Competition 2018, who is highly acclaimed for her vocal prowess and stagecraft, Héloïse Mas is now taking on iconic roles in the mezzo-soprano repertoire.
+As a prize-winner of the Queen Elisabeth Competition 2018, highly acclaimed for her vocal prowess and stagecraft, Héloïse Mas is now taking on iconic roles in the mezzo-soprano repertoire.

 Héloïse Mas began her musical education at a very young age on the piano and organ, before turning to singing.
 After spending time in Italy, she entered the Conservatoire National Supérieur de Musique et de Danse in Lyon in 2010, and was awarded a degree in musicology and a Master’s Diploma in Performance.